**Last Updated 6/17/2018

 18. Horace Leete Chapman House: 1117 E. Broad Street: Around 1890-By 1960: It is unknown exactly when this house was demolished as a few houses were demolished before 1957 and the rest around 1960 when Buckeye Union Insurance Company demolished the entire block for its office building and parking lots.
 It is now the Jerry Hammond Center.

-19. Daniel Sowers House: 1134 E. Broad Street: 1899-Between 1963-1970: Columbus Metropolitan Housing bought most of the block in the early 1960s, and by 1963 most of the houses on it had been replaced with a public housing project, although this home still stood that year.
-It was gone by 1970 and was green space until 2005, when another CMH housing project replaced the entire Broad Street block.
+19. Daniel Sowers House: 1134 E. Broad Street: 1899-1971: Columbus Metropolitan Housing bought most of the block in the early 1960s, and by 1963 most of the houses on it had been replaced with a public housing project, although this home still stood that year.
+It was finally demolished in 1971 and was green space until 2005, when another CMH housing project replaced the entire Broad Street block.

 20. Joseph Firestone House: 1266 East Broad Street: Around 1900-May 6-7, 2008: Demolished for the Columbus Foundation’s surface parking lot, but the site is mostly green space today.